havesomtea/SIM-JAMMER-SHUBHAM/README.md

 <br><br>

 ## How does it work?
-Nosim transmits the same radio frequencies as the cel phone, distrupting the communication between the phone and the cel phone base station in the tower
+Nosim transmits the same radio frequencies as the cell phone, distrupting the communication between the phone and the cel phone base station in the tower

 ## Contribute
 Spot a problem or want to improve this project?
 You can open an [issue here](https://github.com/alekexe/NoSim-Phone-Jammer/issues).